dotnet-project-file-analyzers/dotnet-project-file-analyzers/rules/configuration.md

 </PropertyGroup>
 ```

-## Suppress specfic warnings
+## Suppress specific warnings
-Addopted from C-style languages it is possible to suppress
+Adopted from C-style languages, it is possible to suppress
 individual violations and/or [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives).
 In a MS Build project file this would look like: